 In addition there are 5 blogs written from local personalities about differing aspects of the Dales 30.
 The issue of public transport, accessibility, maintenance of the paths and the 3 Peaks challenge are all tackled.

-The book is attractively produced and a pleasure to read; written and produced by a local walker, printed locally and supported by the guardians of the area.
+The book is attractively produced and a pleasure to read.
+Written and produced by a local mountain guide who works in the area, printed locally and supported by the guardians of the area.
 Surely a must for anyone climbing the mountains of the Yorkshire and Cumbrian Dales.

 The Dales is a great place to visit at any time of the year and the Dales 30 provide a reason to do it.

-To buy the book and support the area use the link below.
-Price: £12.95 (Postage Free).
+You can also buy the book using the Paypal link below.
+Price: £12.95 ( Free Postage).

 You can order securely online using PayPal.
 If you don’t have a PayPal account, you can pay by debit or credit card by selecting the ‘Don’t have a PayPal account’ option at the checkout.